AkaashMukherjee/GCcodefestMtl_FoodTraceability/README.md

 ## A tokenized ecosystem

 The proposed FSIS is a tokenized ecosystem in the sense that every actor adds some value to the network by its contribution while at the same time getting something valuable for themselves.
-This win-win situation creates a virtuous feedback loop that increases the value of the token itself.
+Additionally, there should be the possibility of a token buy-back system where the government could use a percentage of costs savings (incurred as a by-product of increased data transparency and quantity) as a way to encourage the ecosystem.
+This is a win-win situation that creates a virtuous feedback loop, increasing the value of the token itself.
 The following table shows a list of the actors and their contribution and interest in the system.

 | Actors                 |                Value they put in the system | Value they get from the system      |
 | ------------------------ | ------------------------------------------- | --------------------------------- |